softpano/saferm/README.md

 # saferm
-Wrapper for rm that helps to prevent accidental deletion of vital files
+Perl wrapper for rm command that helps to prevent accidental deletion of vital files

-Perl wrapper for rm which prevents accidental deletions using a set of regular expressions.
-Initially was based on safe-rm - https://launchpad.net/safe-rm

 Currently installation consists of copying the  script into one of the directories on your path an creation of the alias to this place.
 For example